Fort Salonga, New York: The hamlet's name

-The area was formerly known as Fresh Pond.
+The area was formerly known as Fresh Pond, however once the post office opened it changed its name to Fort Salonga since there was already a Fresh Pond post office.

 The name evolved from the Revolutionary War-era British Fort Salonga, or Fort Slongo, (named after one of the fort's architects) once located near the border of the towns of Huntington and Smithtown, overlooking the Long Island Sound.